Stock market today: Asian markets mostly lower as worries over Russia-Ukraine war loom - Local News 8

 Other big companies set to report their latest quarterly results this week include Target on Wednesday and Deere & Co. on Thursday.

-In other dealings early Wednesday, benchmark U.S. crude oil edged 3 cents lower to $69.21 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings early Wednesday, benchmark U.S. crude oil edged 15 cents higher to $69.39 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude, the international standard, gave up 5 cents to $73.26 per barrel.
+Brent crude, the international standard, added 10 cents to $73.41 per barrel.